awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.2.0: September 19, 2018 =
+- Tweak: Sites with large traffic will see numbers larger than 1 million abbreviated so the numbers will no longer overflow out of the report container boxes.
+- Tweak: We've clarified the download tracking setting to point out that externally hosted downloads are now tracked as downloads, not external links.
+- Tweak: Compatibility for the Fix WP Tables and Magee Shortcodes
+- Fixed: We've fixed issues where sites that were recreated/migrated sometimes could not re-authenticate with MonsterInsights.

 = 7.1.0: August 8, 2018 =
 - New: Comprehensive review of the plugin to ensure styles are correct when utilizing a right to left language.
 - Tweak: Compatibility for the WP Media Folder plugin, TagDiv Composer plugin, Ali Dropship plugin, Affiliate Boxes plugin, Impreza theme, GT3 Photo & Video Gallery plugin, WP Booklist plugin, Houzez theme, Prowess theme, and Add Social Share plugin.